-Though the infectious “Please Mr. Kennedy" wasn't eligible for a nomination, it just seems weird that what amounts to practically a folk musical isn't recognized at all for its music — especially since its Best Sound Mixing nomination indicates that the Academy thought that the music sounded amazing.
+"Please Mr. Kennedy" wasn't eligible for a nomination, it just seems weird that what amounts to practically a folk musical isn't recognized at all for its music — especially since its Best Sound Mixing nomination indicates that the Academy thought that the music sounded amazing.

 Stories We Tell in the Best Documentary category.

 No one saw this movie, I grant you, but Sarah Polley’s stunning examination into her own complicated parentage was one of my absolute favorite movies of the year.
 There is a twist in the film that I can’t really talk about without spoiling it, but I can understand why some sticklers in the Academy wouldn’t be thrilled by the idea of this film getting a nomination in the documentary category, considering what a documentary is supposed to be.
 I am not one of those sticklers, however, and definitely think it should have been nominated!

 No nomination for Joaquin Phoenix.

 Her works at all is thanks to Phoenix's deeply vulnerable work.
 I wish he could be nominated too, in addition to the Best Picture and Best Original Screenplay recognition!

 Blue Is the Warmest Color nomination for Best Foreign Language Film?!?

 most talked about foreign film of 2013 wasn't eligible for this category this year.
 (It will be next year, if France chooses to submit it.)
 Perhaps even stranger, Iranian writer-director Asghar Farhadi's The Past was eligible, but it did not make the short list for possible consideration.